lonelycode/tyk-io-site-content/v1.8/plugins/middleware-scripting.md

 #### `post[].path`

-The path to the middleware compoenent, this will be loaded into the JSVM when the API is initialised.
+The path to the middleware component, this will be loaded into the JSVM when the API is initialised.
 This means that if you reload an API configuration, the middleware will also be re-loaded.
-Meaning you can hot-swap middleware on reload with no service interuption.
+Meaning you can hot-swap middleware on reload with no service interruption.

 #### `post[].require_session`

-Defaults to false, if you require access ot the session object, it will be supplied as a `session` variable to your middleware processor function.
+Defaults to false, if you require access to the session object, it will be supplied as a `session` variable to your middleware processor function.